RESEARCH / COMMUNICATIONS

 The authors discuss the international Berkeley Undergraduate Prize for Architecture Design Excellence and how it influences the teaching of social and behavioral factors in design.

-- Website Editor, the international Berkeley Undergraduate Prize for Architectural Design Excellence, 1999-current.
+- Coordinator and Website Editor, the international Berkeley Undergraduate Prize for Architectural Design Excellence, 1999-current.

 - “Creating Architectural Monuments”, Fall, 2003.